-This is fun way to teach map making skills using a cheap shower curtain.
+This is fun way to teach map making skills using an inexpensive shower curtain liner.

 Make a community playmat with your child from an inexpensive shower curtain liner.
 This creative activity builds map skills and can help your child become more aware of the purpose of various buildings within the community and the nature of the work carried out there by community helpers such as doctors, firefighters, postal workers and so forth.
 Best of all, children love this activity and the end product can be stored easily and reused again and again.